Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Numerical method

 Finally, the galaxy background can significantly alter the first part of the GC orbital evolution.
 According to the widely used \cite{Deh93} models, the galactic density profile can be described as

-where $M_g$, $r_g$ represents the galaxy mass and length scale, respectively, whereas $\gamma$ represents the inner slope of the density profile.
+where $M_g$, $r_g$ represent the galaxy mass and length scale, respectively, whereas $\gamma$ represents the inner slope of the density profile.

-Therefore, a lower limit to the total number of parameters needed to characterize such a system is given by the sum of the SMBHB parameters (4), the GC structural and orbital properties (6) and the galaxy parameters (3).
-Assuming only 3 values for each parameter would imply then a total number of $13^{3}\sim 2200$ different models.
+Therefore, a lower limit to the total number of parameters needed to characterize such a system is given by the combination of the BHB parameters (4), the GC structural and orbital properties (6) and the galaxy parameters (3) , namely: \begin{itemize} \item BHB parameters: semi-major axis $a_\bhb$, eccentricity $e_\bhb$, total mass $M_\bhb$ and mass ratio $q_\bhb$; \item GC structural parameters: Mass $M$, potential well $W_0$, concentration $c$; \item GC orbital parameters: semi-major axis $a$, eccentricity $e$ and pericentre $r_p$; \item galaxy parameters: galaxy mass $M_g$, typical radius $r_g$ and density profile slope $\gamma$. \end{itemize}

+Assuming only 3 values for each parameter would imply then a total number of $\sim 1.6\times 10^6$ different models.

-In order to keep the number of models reasonable in terms of computational request and human times, we limited the number of degrees of freedom in our problem as follows: \begin{itemize} \item we assumed an equal mass SMBHB and kept fixed its semi-major axis; \item we fixed the GC $W_0$, $M$ and $r_p$; \item we assumed the GC and SMBHB orbits in a coplanar, counter-rotating configuration; \item we fixed the galaxy background. \end{itemize}
+In order to keep the number of models reasonable in terms of computational request and human times, we limited the number of degrees of freedom in our problem as follows: \begin{itemize} \item we assumed an equal mass BHB and kept fixed its apocentre; \item we fixed the GC $W_0$, $M$ and $r_p$; \item we assumed the GC and BHB orbits in a coplanar, counter-rotating configuration; \item we fixed the galaxy background. \end{itemize}

-This reduced our problem to only three parameters: the SMBHB mass $M_\bhb$ and its eccentricity, $e_\bhb$, and the GC eccentricity $e$.
-As discussed in the following, we also allowed in some cases a different initial configuration for the SMBHB-GC system, either in prograde or retrograde motion, to investigate its effect on the binary evolution.
+This choices reduced our problem to only three parameters: the BHB mass $M_\bhb$ and its eccentricity, $e_\bhb$, and the GC eccentricity $e$.